What is Physiotherapy?

 When is it available?

-Our Physiotherapist is available here at Hambledon Health in Blandford on Monday & Wednesday evenings and Tuesday and Thursday mornings.
-Other times available by appointment.
+Our Physiotherapist is available here at Hambledon Health in Blandford on Thursday all day & evening.
+She may also be available other evenings by arrangement.